In 2018 we took an exciting 14 day trip across Europe with a Tour Group. One of our included destinations was Lucerne, Switzerland.

-I am not a big shopper when we travel, but Mark was interested in a Swiss Army knife.
-So we purchased two Swiss Army knives (one was a gift) and have them engraved.
+I am not a big shopper when we travel, but My husband was interested in a Swiss Army knife.
+So we purchased two different Swiss Army knives (one was a gift) and have them engraved.
 Who knew there were so many varieties to choose from.

 Later we crossed the Chapel Bridge again on our walk to dinner.
-It was a totally different feeling with the sun setting and the lights coming on.
+It was a totally different feeling with the sun setting and the lights along the bridge all coming on.
 It was even prettier as it got fully dark.

 Swiss Folklore Show

 The Stadkeller was where we went for Dinner and a Swiss Folklore show.
 The buildings in Lucerne are so ornate.
-The Stadkeller had traditional colors and artwork while the building across the street from it had really bold colors and darker themed images.
-I would have like to have seen inside that building.
+The restaurants exterior had traditional colors and artwork while the building across the street from it had really bold colors and darker themed images.
+I would have like to have seen inside that building too!

-Appropriately, we started with a Swiss Cheese Fondue as an appetizer and finished with Chocolate Fondue for dessert.
-I also had a small (giggle) stein of local beer!
+Appropriately, we started our dinner with a Swiss Cheese Fondue appetizer and finished with Chocolate Fondue for dessert.
+I also had a small (giggle) stein of local Swiss beer!

-The show was fun and entertaining with a Lawrence Welk style delivery.
-Then they started pulling people up for contests in yodeling and playing the alpine horns.
-Great food and fun entertainment.
+The Stadkeller not only had delicious food but very lively entertainment as well.
+After their show which had a Lawrence Welk style delivery, they started pulling people up for contests in yodeling, dancing and playing alpine horns.

-We sailed by this statue of Jesus with outstretched arms along the edge of the lake.
-What was interesting to me was that the people below were sunbathing in their swimsuits so close to this religious monument.
+We sailed by a statue of Jesus with outstretched arms along the edge of the lake.
+What was interesting to me was that people were sunbathing in their swimsuits so close to this religious monument.

-Although I think this honor is normally reserved for kids, the Captain let Mark have a few moments driving the boat.
-Mark IS a big kid at heart.
-When we reached the other side of the lake, we boarded a bus and headed to Stans.
+Although I think this honor is normally reserved for kids, the Captain let my husband have a few moments driving the boat.
+He IS a big kid at heart.
+When we reached the other side of the lake, we boarded a bus and headed to Stans to explore Mount Stanserhorn.

-While I was on the Observation Deck taking in the view, Mark scoped out the place for lunch.
-I think a beer and a Charcuterie Board made with local cheese and sausages prepared him for the ride back down.
+While I was on the Observation Deck taking in the view, my husband scoped out a great place for lunch.
+We enjoyed our lunch with friends before the ride back down.
+A Charcuterie Board made with local cheese and sausages along with some local beer to calm the hubbies nerves.

 Switzerland was a very pleasant surprise for me.
-It was the perfect mix of adventure and history.
+It was so much more than just a stop while traveling between Italy and France!
 I am so glad it was part of our trip or I may have never experienced this beautiful country.
 With it’s old world architecture, the mountains and lakes, and an abundance of history and folklore, Lucerne was a great place to visit.
-It was so much more than just a stop between Italy and France!